band-unfolding/bandup/README.md

 <!-- ============================================================================= -->
 #### How to compile BandUP
 --------------------------------------------------------------------------------------
-    * Run the "build.sh" script: ./build.sh
+    * Run the "build" script: ./build
-    * A symlink named "bandup" will be created after the code is compiled.
+    * A symlink named "bandup" will be created in this directory if compilation is successful.
 This is a single executable that wraps all BandUP main functionalities:
         * Getting SC-Kpoints pre-unfolding (task "kpts-sc-get")
         * Actual unfolding code (task "unfold")
         * Plotting (task "plot")